Many kinds of dolphins and porpoises are sociable animals and live in schools varying in size from a small family group to around 1,000 individuals.

 Food: Inshore fish, especially herring and sardines

-The mammalian order Cetacea contains about 90 species of whales, dolphins and porpoises.
+Dolphins are part of the mammalian order Cetacea, which contains about 90 species of whales, dolphins and porpoises.
 Of these, the gigantic blue whale is the largest and the freshwater or river dolphin the smallest.
 A big blue whale may attain a length of 31m (104ft) and weigh up to 125 tons, while the La Plata dolphin will rarely exceed 1.75m (5.7ft) in length.

 Cetaceans are the mammals most completely adapted to life in the water.
 Whales, dugongs and manatees are the only mammals which spend their entire life in water (seals and sealions etc, return to dry land to mate and breed).
 The body of the whale is streamlined; tapering towards the tail.
 Whales cannot move about on land and, having no breastbone, they will usually die if stranded on the seashore because the weight of the body causes excess pressure on the lungs.
 In addition, the skin of the whale needs to be moist at all times, so exposure to air over a long period can cause serious damage to the outer layers of skin.